keenanschott/Keyboardless-Gaming/README.md

 ## Minecraft

 The program assumes default key bindings, sneak to be on a toggle, and sprint to be a held key.
-The voice commands are as follow:
+The voice commands are as follows:

 | Voice Command | Result |
 |---------------|--------|